r-vd-woude/RDM-capture-reencounter-with-misidentification/code/All_code.md

  rdma.godwits<-rdma_theta_t_WI_10_25
  # here I do more updates to reach convergence

- # the final model outcome exceeds the 100 Mb, allowed for free storage on GitHub, so I will not cut it in pieces are glue together after reading.
+ # the final model outcome exceeds the 100 Mb,
+ # allowed for free storage on GitHub, so I will now cut it in pieces
+ # and glue together after reading.

  rdma.godwits.small<-rdma.godwits
  rdma.godwits.chunk.1<-rdma.godwits$sims.list